TNTKien/suicaodex/README.md

 I know my code sucks, but it works btw.

-Feel free to blame me as much as you want, you can find me on [Facebook](https://www.facebook.com/suicaodex) or create an issue [here](https://github.com/TNTKien/suicaodex/issues/new).
+Feel free to blame me as much as you want, you can find me on [Facebook](https://www.facebook.com/suicaodex), [create an issue](https://github.com/TNTKien/suicaodex/issues/new) or [start a discussion](https://github.com/TNTKien/suicaodex/discussions)
 ## How to Use

 ### Install dependencies